How to Make a Will in Virginia

 To finalize your will in Virginia:

-• you must sign or acknowledge your will in front of two witnesses, and
+• you must sign or acknowledge your will in front of two competent witnesses, and

 • your witnesses must sign your will in front of you.
-Virginia Code § 64.2-403.

 Do I Need to Have My Will Notarized?

-However, Virginia allows you to make your will "self-proving" and you'll need to go to a notary if you want to do that.
+However, Virginia allows you to make your will "self-proving," and you'll need to go to a notary if you want to do that.
 A self-proving will speeds up probate because the court can accept the will without contacting the witnesses who signed it.

 Yes.
 In Virginia, you can use your will to name an executor who will ensure that the provisions in your will are carried out after your death.
 Nolo's Quicken WillMaker & Trust produces a letter to your executor that generally explains what the job requires.
-If you don't name an executor, the probate court will appoint someone to take on the job of winding up your estate.
+If you don't name an executor, the court will appoint someone to take on the job of winding up your estate.

-Can I Revoke or Change My Will?
+Can I Revoke or Change My Will in Virginia?

 In Virginia, you may revoke or change your will at any time.
 You can revoke your will by: